Vitol’s compliance framework

 Vitol has implemented a rigorous compliance framework, to ensure that it complies with its legal obligations.
 This framework includes robust anti-bribery controls as well as due diligence processes relating to counterparties and other commercial contacts that are based on requirements set out in the EU’s 5th Anti-Money Laundering Regulations and the UK Bribery Act 2010.

-Furthermore, Vitol has implemented systems and controls in line with the JMLSG guidelines and the Guidance from the UK Ministry of Justice that apply to financial institutions.
+Furthermore, Vitol has implemented systems and controls in line with the JMLSG guidelines and the Guidance from the UK Ministry of Justice.

 Vitol regularly reviews its compliance policies and procedures to ensure that they remain robust and up to the standards required by our many partners and financiers.